 - Chan Thai, Ph.D., Communications Department, Faculty Director

-- Patrick Wade, Assistant Resident Director
+- Lauren Cherrey, Assistant Resident Director

-- Abha Sharma, Assistant Resident Director
+- Jake Wexler, Assistant Resident Director

-- Hannah Cooper, Spirituality Facilitator
+- Vacant, Spirituality Facilitator

 CFs in Finn support a wing of approximately 30 students.
-All student staff on campus recieve training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
+All student staff on campus receive training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
 Students can contact their Community Facilitator or Leadership Team directly for support.

 Finn Residence Hall

-At the center of each of the four floors, a large, open kitchen and lounge area serves as the primary communical space.
+At the center of each of the four floors, a large, open kitchen and lounge area serves as the primary communal space.
 A different gaming table is located in this area on each floor.
 Each wing has a small lounge area and glass-walled study space.
-There are also laundry rooms located near the central lounge on of each of the four floors.
+There are also laundry rooms located near the central lounge on each of the four floors.
 On the first floor, a large multi-purpose room serves as a community-wide gathering space and classroom.

-Each student living in a Finn mini-suite double is provided a twin XL bed frame and mattress, desk, rolling desk cabinet, desk chair, and set of three stacking dresser drawers.
+Each resident living in a Finn mini-suite double is provided a twin XL bed frame and mattress, desk, rolling desk cabinet, desk chair, and set of three stacking dresser drawers.
 Two shared spaces not pictured include the closet and vanity with sink, cabinet, and drawers.